httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-The entries associated to a checksum algorithm which becomes insecure or otherwise undesirable are marked as "deprecated", while the ones associated to a standardized algorithm without known problems can be marked as "standard".
+The entries associated to a checksum algorithm which becomes insecure or otherwise undesirable are marked as "deprecated", while the ones associated to a standardized algorithm without known problems are marked as "standard".

 An endpoint might have a preference for algorithms,